Books On Deviant Behavior, Amplification

-David Dodge proposed that scholars are overdue in acknowledging the empirical
+responsibility.
+David Dodge proposed that scholars are overdue in acknowledging the empirical evidence of what he termed positive deviance.

-existence of what he termed 'positive deviance'.
-David Dodge's basic argument was that
+David Dodge's basic argument was that there have always

-there have always existed "those persons and acts that are evaluated as superior
+existed "those persons and acts that are evaluated as superior because they surpass

-organizations and their members break free from the constraints of norms to conduct
+excellence when organizations and their members break free from the constraints of norms

 effects on the individuals and organizations that partake and benefit from such

-regular or typical behaviors.
-The researchers say, positively deviant behavior must be
+expectations determine regular or typical behaviors.
+The researchers say, positively

 Sternin, Jerry, The Journal of Corporate Citizenship